aseprite/aseprite/docs/ase-file-specs.md

     BYTE[16]    Reserved
     STRING      Name of the tileset
     + If flag 1 is set
-      STRING    Name of the external file
+      DWORD     ID of the external file.
+This ID is one entry of the the External Files Chunk.
       DWORD     Tileset ID in the external file
     + If flag 2 is set
       DWORD     Compressed data length